Australian ska: 1990s

 By the 1990s the Ska subculture, Skinhead and mod scenes were starting to diminish, with the gradual rise of electronic dance music.
 By the 1990s, many Sydney Ska bands had disappeared.
 The Porkers continued gigging through this time, but many other bands broke up, with the scenes that supported them diminishing.
 One of the new bands to arise in Sydney in the 1990s was Backy Skank, with their debut album launched in 1997.

 Late 1990s - Early 2000s

 Following the Ska revival in the US The Porkers and The Allniters continued playing gigs and released new material between 1998 and 2001.
 Dr Raju formed as an offshoot of the 80s group Off The Shelf releasing 2 CDs in 1996 & 1998.
 Backy Skank also played regular gigs and released albums.
-Other band of the era with less traction included The Lyrical Madmen, The Mad Dash & Rubix Cuba.
+Other band of the era with less traction included The Lyrical Madmen, The Mad Dash, Rubix Cuba, and Halfdave.

 2010s

 The 2010s saw the formation of the Ozskas, a new band from Western Sydney.
 Bands originally formed in the 1980s, including The Allniters and Naughty Rhythms continued to play.
 The Allniters reformed with a new lead singer and a few line up changes, for intermittent tours.